Learning to Answer from Correct Demonstrations: Summary and Open Issues

 \section{Summary and Open Issues}

-We study the problem of learning to answer from correct demonstrations, i.e., imitation learning in contextual bandits from an optimal demonstrator.
-Departing from prior work, we assume only a low-cardinality reward Model Class Assumption.
+We study the problem of learning to answer from correct demonstrations, i.e., imitation learning or apprenticeship learning in contextual bandits.
+We compare and contrast learning based on the low-cardinality assumptions on the Reward Class and the Demonstrator Class.
+We argue that the former is strictly weaker when the demonstrations are optimal.
 We show that natural approaches based on likelihood maximization fail under this assumption, necessitating going beyond them.
-We design a new learner that achieves sample complexity logarithmic in the model class size.
-Our results motivate looking beyond likelihood maximization and distribution matching, and developing methods based on direct assumptions (or inductive biases) about the reward model class, i.e., the notion of ``correctness'', and that can succeed even when the harder problem of distribution matching is not achievable.
+We design a learner that achieves optimal sample complexity logarithmic in the reward class size, with tight rates.
+Our study motivates looking beyond likelihood maximization and distribution matching, and adopt new type of methods when the harder problem of distribution matching may not be achievable.

-\paragraph{Relationship with Contextual Bandits, Imitation Learning and Inverse Reinforcement Learning.} The standard online contextual bandit setting \citep{langford2007epoch,abbasi2011improved,agarwal2014taming} differs from our online process (\Cref{fig:online-process}) in that the learner receives bandit feedback (rewards for chosen actions), whereas in our case no such feedback is observed.
-This distinction is crucial: in the standard setting, the learner can actively explore by choosing actions and observing the resulting rewards, enabling policy improvement through exploration–exploitation tradeoffs.
-In contrast, our online learner (\Cref{alg:online-learner}) is entirely passive and learns solely from demonstrations.

-The absence of interactive feedback brings our setting closer to imitation learning~\citep{pomerleau1988alvinn,ross2011reduction,rajaraman2020toward,rashidinejad2021bridging} or offline contextual bandits~\citep{rashidinejad2021bridging,li2022pessimism}, both of which rely on demonstrations from a high-valued expert, possibly without observing the rewards.
-In our case, we do not directly observe rewards, but we know that the demonstrator is optimal (so for binary rewards, we know it is always 1).
-Imitation learning has been studied either with a finite context space $\cX$ (or, more generally, a finite MDP state space), where per-context (or per-state) memorization is possible~\citep{rajaraman2020toward,rashidinejad2021bridging}, or for a general MDP under the small Policy Class Assumption~\citep{ross2011reduction,foster2024behavior}, which in our setting leads to a guarantee as in \Cref{prop:MLE-finite-cardinality-Pi}.
-While in a simpler contextual bandit setup, our main distinction is the low-cardinality reward Model Class Assumption, which motivates new algorithmic ideas.
-It remains interesting to see how this distinction plays out for general MDPs, and what algorithms are possible.

-Finally, our work is conceptually related to inverse reinforcement learning (IRL)~\citep{ng2000algorithms}.
-In classical IRL~\citep{abbeel2004apprenticeship,ratliff2006maximum,ziebart2008maximum}, only demonstrations from an expert policy are available without direct access to rewards like our setting, however, it seeks to recover the underlying reward function that rationalizes the expert’s behavior (in our case, $\widehat{\sigma}$).
-This, however, is again a more difficult task than directly learning a good policy that minimizes the error of taking an incorrect action.
+We point to \Cref{rem:other-feedback-overlap,rem:randomization-properness} for some additional technical theoretical questions.
+We also lay out two broad directions for future research below.